SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I wait a few minutes before I do my sleep voice again, "…kiss me…"

-And to my surprise, she does, she leans close and kisses the top of my head.
+And to my surprise, she does, she leans close and kisses the top of my head, making me blush again.

 After she leans back down on the bed, she whispers, "How's that?"